 Worth a detour: At Dyfi Distillery west of The Cambrian Way near Machynlleth, the Cameron family create their remarkable gins using the most fragrant of botanicals harvested from secret hedgerows in the pristine Dyfi Biosphere.
 You can see how they do it and sample some too.
 It's exceptional stuff.

 Fancy a pub lunch stop?
 Try the Brigand’s Inn for no nonsense tasty food served with panache.
 It’s all made with seasonal local ingredients.
 Light bites like sandwiches and afternoon tea are also on offer.
 They have rooms too, so you can stay over and try the famous award-winning breakfast.

-Another cracking local pub, you'll find the Cross Foxes Inn just past Dolgellau.
+Another cracking local pub, you'll find the Cross Foxes Bar & Grill with Rooms just past Dolgellau.
 Top notch pub fayre is served up with real love here.
 Lots of the dishes are made with locally sourced ingredients and it’s all hearty, soul-warming stuff with great steaks and excellent fish.
 You can stay the night here too.

 Blas ar Fwyd, Llanrwst

 Blas ar Fwyd in the friendly market town of Llanrwst is the place for local food and Welsh wines.
 Top of the shopping list are biltongs and pies, patés and award-winning Caws Cenarth cheeses – all made in Wales.
 You can buy unusual spirits as well as wine – fancy Pembrokeshire seaweed spiced rum?

 Bodnant Welsh Food